stolarczyk/metaboLITE/docs/_docs/Linux.md

 * [Fedora](https://docs.docker.com/install/linux/docker-ce/fedora/)
 * [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-## 2. Open the Docker application to ensure it installed correctly

-## 3. Downloading and launching the application
+## Downloading and launching the application

 Generally, running the commands presented in **3.2** will download and launch the application for every operating system.
 However, in case of MacOS and Windows, there is an option to use a graphical interface to avoid working in terminal, for details see the respective pages.

-### 3.2 Command line Docker image management**
+### Command line Docker image management

 Depending on your Docker installation, the superuser privilages may be required, which can be acquired with `sudo`.